Femtonics/FemtoAPI/README.md

   - measurements triggered by external devices, or measurements triggered by behavioral feedback.

 - Use self-developed or other software tools for data analysis pipelines and offline data visualization with provided open-source wrapper functions.
-- Open-source platform: write your code, share analysis tools, develop existing codes further, adapt your code to data acquired with their Femtonics microscopes.
+- Open-source platform: write your code, share analysis tools, develop existing codes further, and adapt your code to data acquired with their Femtonics microscopes.
 - Analyze data online with real-time data access while your measurement is running.
 You can perform:
   - online motion correction,
   - online cell detection, and Ca<sup>2+</sup> source extraction.